stefaniebutland/stefaniebutland/content/home/experience.md

   location = "Vancouver BC, Canada" date_start = "2002-09-01"
   date_end = "2012-08-31"
-  description = """Monthly seminar and networking series for the Vancouver bioinformatics community."""
+  description = """Monthly seminar and networking series for the Vancouver bioinformatics community, that spawned TorBUG and MonBUG."""
 +++